 Advice was also received from Jeff McIntyre, who was in the crew of a rescue helicopter that attended the crash site.
 He agreed that the downed chopper, side number 125, had struck a few sparse trees on its descent and came to rest on the edge of a bomb crater.
 He believed that it would have appeared upside down from a high vantage point as the tail and part of the fuselage was bent back under the main body.
 In fact it had come to rest on the edge of the crater, and fire and exploding ammunition made any approach impossible.
 The rescue aircraft took off soon after to refuel and returned later to retrieve the remains of those who had been lost.

-Petty Officer O’Brien Cedric Phillips, RAN 21 August 1968
+Petty Officer O’Brian Cedric Ignatius Phillips, RAN 21 August 1968

 Acting Sub-Lieutenant Antony Jeffrey Huelin, RAN 3 January 1969